 Symptoms of advanced cancer can be difficult to cope with.
 But doctors and nurses can offer support and treatment to help you.

-Treatments such as chemotherapy, hormone therapy, radiotherapy or targeted treatments (biological therapy) can help to shrink the cancer, reduce symptoms and help you feel better.
+Treatments such as chemotherapy, radiotherapy or targeted cancer drugs can help to shrink the cancer, reduce symptoms and help you feel better.

 Tiredness is a common symptom of advanced cancer.
 It can feel a bit overwhelming and as though you don’t have any energy.

 Let your doctor or nurse know if you’re very tired as they might be able to prescribe medicine to help or other treatments.
 For example, a blood transfusion can give you more energy if you’re tired due to anaemia (low red blood cell levels).